minifiemj/accessibletablesR/README.md

 savingtables:

-savingtables <- function(filename)
+savingtables <- function(filename, odsfile = "No", deletexlsx = NULL)

-This function should be run last and will output the final xlsx workbook.
+This function should be run last and will output the final xlsx workbook and/or ods workbook.

 filename is the location and name of the final workbook.

+The default setting is to keep the xlsx workbook.
+If an ods file is wanted, set odsfile = "Yes".
+If both the ods and xlsx files are wanted, set odsfile = "Yes" and deletexlsx = "No".